 By continuing to pay off your mortgage during the time period will of course allow you to keep your home.
 If you have equity in your home, you’ll likely retain it.
 Again your lawyer should help you through the process and at bankruptcy court.

 Sometimes you may be successful in other options to avoid foreclosure.
 For instance, you can try to negotiate with your lender, negotiate a different payment plan, or sell the house.

 ● Negotiate with the lender -Depending on the circumstances that brought you to this extreme situation, the lender may be sympathetic and be willing to work with you.
-They might be open to letting you make smaller payments or different time frame.

 Get Assistance from a St. Cloud Bankruptcy Attorney